Session 1: Why we can have hope

 Read Romans 8:35 and 8:37-39

-How does Romans 8:35 and 8:37-39 expand our understanding of why we can live a life of hope?
+How does the fact that nothing can separate us from the love of God help us understand why we can live a life of hope?

-Knowing that we all face times of suffering, Pope Francis point us to Romans 5:3-4.
+Knowing that we all face times of suffering, Pope Francis calls our attention to Romans 5:3-4.

 Read Romans 5:3-4